pokeclicker/pokeclicker-wiki/data/Pokémon/overview_description.md

 ##### Attack Bonus

-The attack bonus is the extra damage a Pokémon gets each breeding.
+The attack bonus is the extra damage that a Pokémon will get each breeding cycle.
 This is **always** calculated using the base attack, not the current attack.
 The **base** Attack bonus is **25%** of their base attack.
 *Example: Metapod, that has 20 base attack, will have an attack bonus of 5.
 After 1 hatch its total attack will be 25, after 2 hatches it will be 30 and after 10 hatches it will be 70.*

-The **Attack bonus** can be increased using 2 different @[[Vitamins]] Protein and Calcium:
+The **Attack bonus** can be increased using 2 different [[Vitamins]], [[Items/Protein]] and [[Items/Calcium]]:
-* **Proteins** give 1+ attack bonus. *In our example, Metapod will have 6 attack bonus after using 1 Protein and 15 attack bonus after using 10 Proteins.
+* **Protein** gives +1 attack bonus. *In our example, Metapod will have 6 attack bonus after using 1 Protein and 15 attack bonus after using 10 Proteins.
 While Pidgeot (with 112 base attack) will have 29 attack bonus after 1 Protein and 38 after 10 Proteins.*
 * **Calcium** gives 1% base attack as attack bonus. *In our example, Metapod will have 5.2 attack bonus after 1 Calcium and 7 attack bonus after 10 Calcium.
 While Pidgeot will have 29.12 attack bonus after 1 Calcium and 39.2 after 10 Calcium.*

 ### Egg Steps

 Egg Steps is the value that determines how long it will take for an egg to hatch.
-Routes give different numbers of egg steps depending on their difficulty.
+Routes give a different number of egg steps depending on their difficulty.
 Egg steps are grouped in egg cycles (1 egg cycle = 40 egg steps)

 The egg cycle value for each species begins with the canonical value, with alternate forms using the same value as the base form, and it's subject to a few modifiers: